 Create a trust

 Trusts can be a helpful estate planning tool for couples with blended families.
-For example, you can create a marital trust, which goes into effect upon the death of the first spouse.
-Creating a trust allows you to specify not only the who (beneficiaries) and what (amount of money) of your estate but also the how (distribution instructions).
+Creating a trust allows you to specify not only the "who" (beneficiaries) and "what" (amount of money) of your estate but also the "how" (distribution instructions).

 Consider a prenup